 There’s nothing subtle about AT&T Stadium formerly known as Cowboys Stadium, a mammoth structure plopped down in the middle of residential Arlington, Texas.
 The stadium attracts up to 105,000 people per game, all converging into the suburb for Cowboys parking and some football.

-While the Cowboys have been muddled in mediocrity for a few seasons now, they can still take pride in their space-age style stadium.
+The Cowboys can certainly take pride in their space-age style stadium.
 Already entering its fifth season, the second-newest venue in the NFL is trademarked by its video screen.
 The board stretches across to each team’s 20-yard line, making it the fourth-largest high definition video display in the world.
 Some say the board is overkill, and that upper-deck patrons can’t focus on the on-field play.
 Either way, it needs to be seen to believed, and you’ll need to find yourself some Dallas Cowboys parking to see it.

 Other features include a retractable roof, installed and styled to pay homage to the old Texas Stadium’s “hole in the roof.”
 Extensive standing room area boosts the capacity by 25,000 people, making it the largest NFL stadium by over 20,000 “seats,” driving demand for Cowboys parking tickets.

 A state-of-the art venue like this doesn’t limit itself to the NFL.
 Big-time college football is played here as well, like the Cowboys Classic, set to host LSU, TCU, Florida State, Oklahoma State, Alabama and Wisconsin in the next three years.
 Cowboys Stadium also now hosts the Cotton Bowl Classic, which brought in over 80,000 people for 2012’s edition, making Cotton Bowl parking a squeeze.